kloverde/jquery-RestrictedTextField/README.md

 ## Events

-These events are fired based on the state of the text field
+These events are fired based on the state of the text field.

 | Event name        | Description                                                     |
 | ------------------| ----------------------------------------------------------------|